Changes to school student concession cards

 Children aged between 4 to 15 years do not require a proof of entitlement for concession travel.
 However, if they look more mature, they can get a Transport Concession Entitlement Card to verify to authorised officers that they are under 16 years old.

 Valid older style cards can continue to be used.
 Senior Secondary Student Concession Cards and Proof of Age cards will remain valid until the end of March 2021.
-Boarders Rail Passes can be used until the expiry date shown on the card.
+Boarder Rail Passes can be used until the expiry date shown on the card.

 There are no changes to eligibility for the cards.
 As with previous years, students can use the cards as soon as they receive them.
 Schools will start to receive the new cards from mid-October this year.